-If you use a laptop for heavy work and the cooling fan is working correctly, then the cooling pad is surely worth it.
+If you use a laptop for heavy work and the cooling fan is working correctly, then the cooling pad is worth it.

 Cooling Pads Types

-Active Cooling Pads
+Active And Passive Cooling Pads

 The active cooling pads have a rotating fan in them, and the passive ones only have some salt in them, which absorbs heat generated by the laptop.

-The active cooling pads are the most popular ones, and not many people use passive coolers as they are not as effective.
+The active cooling pads are the most popular ones, and not many use passive coolers as they are not as effective.
+Now, the active coolers are nothing but a raised platform housing a big rotating fan in it.

 Some of the coolers may even have two small fans in them.
-The cooler has to be chosen all upon the user preference, and the decision should be taken depending upon the placement of the exhaust vents on the laptop.
+The cooler has to be chosen all upon the user’s preference, and the decision should be taken depending upon the placement of the exhaust vents on the laptop.
 If the fan is right below the exhaust vent, then it will be much more effective.

-Advantages of Using Cooling Pads
+Advantages And Disadvantages Of Using Cooling Pads

 - Most of the pads have an extra USB port, so the ports may be compromised.

 Who Needs A Cooling Pad?

-If you use your laptop in your lap or on a mattress, then due to low airflow and heat dissipation, your laptop performance starts slowing down.
-Hot laptops can create skin and leg problems for you, which is not a good sight.
+If you use your laptop in your lap or on a mattress set of pillows due to low airflow and heat dissipation, your laptop performance starts slowing down.
+Hot laptops create skin and leg problems for you, which is not good.

 Choosing a cooling pad is not a difficult task.
-The most expensive cooling pads will always be active cooling pads because they have more features and comfortability than an inexpensive one.
-More fans will provide more cooling to your laptop and look for a multiple fan cooling pad.
+The most expensive cooling pads will always be active cooling pads because these have more features and are more comfortable than the inexpensive pads.

-Cooling pads also come with LED lights.
-You may like cooling pads with LED lights if you are a gaming lover.
-There is a passive difference between the surface and the cooling pad.
+There should be a good distance between the surface and the cooling pad.
 Choose a pad with a large elevation from the surface.

-Look for a non-slip baffle if you use your laptop on your lap or use it while sitting on the bed.
-It prevents your laptop from slipping towards you.
+Look for a nonslip baffle if you use your laptop on your lap or sitting on the bed, it prevents your laptop from slipping towards you.